przemekdomagala/Euro2024FanApp/README.md

 ## Implementation

 - Application is implemented in MVC architecture with .NET.
-- DataBase is local with PostgreSQL image on docker.
+- DataBase is local with PostgreSQL container on docker.

 ## Features